Frances McDormand's Oscar stolen at Governors Ball

 Police said Bryant was exiting the Governors Ball when he was photographed holding an Oscar statuette.
 "The photographer did not recognize Bryant as a recipient from the awards show and believed he was in possession of a trophy which did not belong to him," the LAPD said in a statement on Twitter.

-Police said the photographer followed Bryant and took the statue from him before security at the event detained Bryant.
+Police said the photographer followed Bryant and took the statue from him before Bryant was detained by security at the event.

+Bryant, meanwhile, posted a video to social media holding the Oscar.
+"This is mine," he said.
+"We got it tonight, baby."

 Thanks to a photographer who not only has a sharp eye for pics, but also for thievery, Terry Bryant was arrested for stealing an #Oscars trophy during last night's Governor's Ball pic.twitter.com/VhRnf9xbVl— LAPD HQ (@LAPDHQ) March 5, 2018